Non-Degree Students General Admissions Info

 How to Apply to a Certificate Program

 Different certificate programs are open to different audiences.
-There are different application processes for students who are currently enrolled in degree programs at Johns Hopkins University (including students enrolled at the Bloomberg School of Public Health) and those who are applying as non-students.
+There are different application processes for students who are applying as non-students, students who are currently enrolled in a degree program at the Bloomberg School, and students currently enrolled in a degree program at another Johns Hopkins University division.

-Individuals Not Currently Enrolled in JHU Degree Programs
+Individuals Not Currently Enrolled in a JHU Degree Program

 Certificate students may not apply the same courses (either elective or required) towards more than one certificate program.
 Certificate students may only enroll in one certificate program at a time and must complete one certificate program before beginning coursework towards another program.
 Certificate students may not register for additional courses at BSPH beyond those that have been approved as necessary to complete the certificate program.